ThirtyPlusTwo/CRS-SERC/README.md

 ## FAQ
 - **How does the DRS works?**
   - It sets the strength of all your suspensions to 100% while active, which allows your car to reach 100m/s.
 But be careful, it might only be good to use on long straights, also bumpy surfaces might put your car in the air while DRS is active.
-It's now allowed on FSE1 cars only.

 - **How does the ERS works?**
   - It sets the power of all your suspensions to 100% and overclocks it while active, which gives more acceleration to your car consuming the ERS charge.
 When deactivated, it will recharge the ERS while moving.